 After hitting the $581.9 billion mark in revenue in 2020, according to Statista, the worldwide mobile applications revenue in 2022 is going to reach a new milestone – $808.7 billion.
 It is no surprise that more and more SMEs and startups turn to top apps developers to build an application that will help them reach new potential customers.

 So what is mobile app development?
 It is a set of processes and activities involved in writing software for mobile devices.
 In other words, mobile app building embodies developing applications for a whole range of devices: tablets, smart watches, phones and any other portable device.
 Even web developers have to think about the mobile availability of their systems and make sure that their web pages look good on mobile devices.

 The difficulties start when you try to utilize all the features modern smartphones are equipped with, such as near-field communication, GPS, Bluetooth, and cameras.
 These features open up new opportunities for mobile app developers, and at the same time make app development much more complicated.
 In this competitive market, the best app developers are forced to fit all the features into the less powerful hardware of mobile devices to make sure they have a chance against web applications.

-What other difficulties might you face during the mobile app development process and how to make it more effective?
+What other difficulties might you face during mobile app development and how to make this process more effective?

 Even though the market of mobile app development is growing larger and larger, generating tons of revenue for companies and reaching new customers, at least 80% of applications do fail.
 Why is it so and how to maximize your chances for success?